autumntompkin/GRCProjects/05-risk-acceptance-documentation/README.md

 This document requests formal acceptance of security risk associated with the PaymentReconciler system's authentication architecture.
-The system uses a shared service account with database administrator privileges, known to 15 employees, with a password unchanged for 18 months.
+The system uses a shared service account with database administrator privileges, known to 15 employees, with a password unchanged for 18 months. <-- CHANGING

 **Recommendation:** Option D (Accept with Minimal Improvements) while allocating budget for full remediation in FY2027.